John Hodiak: Broadway and B movies

 In 1952, Hodiak went to New York City and made his Broadway debut in The Chase by Horton Foote and directed by José Ferrer.
 The play was a failure, but its star received positive notices.

 Hodiak went to Allied Artists to star in the movie Battle Zone (1952).
 He starred in two Westerns, Ambush at Tomahawk Gap (1953) and Conquest of Cochise (1953), and then the war movies Mission Over Korea (1953) and Dragonfly Squadron (1954).

 He originated the role of Lieutenant Maryk in Paul Gregory's production of the play The Caine Mutiny Court Martial (1954–1955) by Herman Wouk adapted from his novel The Caine Mutiny.
 The play, starring Henry Fonda and Lloyd Nolan, ran for two years, and Hodiak's portrayal brought him acclaim.

 When the show closed after its U.S. tour, Hodiak began work on Trial (1955) at MGM, billed fourth as the prosecuting attorney.
 When it wrapped, he played Major Ward Thomas in On the Threshold of Space (1956) at 20th Century Fox.

 Personal life

 Hodiak and actress Anne Baxter (whom he met while they were starring in Sunday Dinner for a Soldier) married on July 7, 1946, and divorced on January 27, 1953.
 They had one daughter, Katrina Hodiak, who became an actress.

 Death

-Hodiak had a fatal heart attack at his parents' home in the Tarzana neighborhood of Los Angeles.
+Hodiak died of a heart attack at the age of 41 on October 19, 1955, at his parents' home in the Tarzana neighborhood of Los Angeles.
 He was acting in On the Threshold of Space; it was decided that his performance was sufficient to release the movie.
 He is interred in Block 303, Crypt D-1 of the main mausoleum at Calvary Cemetery, East Los Angeles.

 He left an estate of $25,000.